 And this is exactly what is needed in order not to break into a sweat.
 We sweat when our body compensates for increased physical activity.
 If we ride steady and keep the same moderate pace, this overcompensation will not happen and we will not sweat!

-It may help to understand a bit more about using electric assistance levels in this post, in order to master this skill.
+Read also: It may help to understand a bit more about using electric assistance levels in this article, in order to master this skill.

 It could be tempting to “show them all”, how fast you can go, and how easy you can overtake other bikers or take on “that hill ahead”.
 And your electric bike makes it easy to do this.
 If your goal is to avoid sweating while commuting, just do not follow this urge and your no-sweat reward will follow.